dyakonoff/cuba-validation/README.md

 Input validation is one of the common tasks in everyday developer’s life.
 We need to check our data in many different situations: after getting data from UI, in API call handlers, before saving our model to the DB etc, etc.

-Main goal of this article is to summarize all validation methods that are common to [CUBA platform](https://www.cuba-platform.com/), give detailed explanations and examples for all of them and talk a bit about pros and cons of each of these approaches.
+Main goal of this article is to summarize all validation methods that are common to [CUBA platform](https://www.cuba-platform.com/), give detailed explanations with examples for all of them and talk a bit about pros and cons of each of these approaches.
 I hope that the article will be a good tutorial and reference for all the questions related to data validation in [CUBA platform](https://www.cuba-platform.com/) based applications.

 The sample application for this article could be downloaded from [here](https://github.com/dyakonoff/cuba-validation-examples).

 A list of additional examples and materials for further reading is in [Appendix A](#appendix_a).

+Happy reading!

 ![Mad scientist validates stuff](resources/mad_scientist.png)